Jared-Godar/codeup_notes/sql/sql_notes.md

 Want a primary Key, Quotes above - nothing preventing duplicate values
 - Below, how to set it up properly
-- Reasonable to let database server manage your primary key values
+- Reasonable to let the database server manage your primary key values

     CREATE TABLE quotes (
     id INT UNSIGNED NOT NULL AUTO_INCREMENT,